quasarframework/quasar/docs/src/pages/quasar-utils/other-utils.md

 ---
 title: Other Utils
-desc: Miscellaneous utilities for functionalities like debounce, throttle, copy objects, cross-platform URL opening and event checking.
+desc: A set of miscellaneous Quasar methods for debouncing or throttling functions, deep copying objects, cross-platform URL opening or handling DOM events.
 ---

 ::: tip